MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Using-Service-Manager-Tasks-to-Troubleshoot-Computer-Problems.md

 ## How to Create a Task

-Use the following procedures in Service Manager to create a task—for example, a task that you can use to open Event Viewer and view logs on a computer—and then validate the new task.
+Use the following procedures in Service Manager to create a task--for example, a task that you can use to open Event Viewer and view logs on a computer--and then validate the new task.
 Event Viewer displays the logs from the remote computer that is listed as a Configuration Item in the incident.

 ### To create a task